PlaidWeb/publ-site/content/blog/20180919 pony migration.md

 Entry-ID: 1080
 UUID: 26ccac61-8792-54c6-8681-eb173adee58c

 For a number of reasons, I have replaced the backing ORM.
 Previously I was using peewee, but now I'm using [PonyORM](http://ponyorm.com).
-The reason for this is purely ideological; I do not want to use software which is maintained by someone with a track record of toxic behavior.  peewee's maintainer responds to issues and feature requests with shouting and dismissive snark; PonyORM's maintainer responds with helpfulness and grace.
+The primary reason for this is purely ideological; I do not want to use software which is maintained by someone with a track record of toxic behavior.  peewee's maintainer responds to issues and feature requests with shouting and dismissive snark; PonyORM's maintainer responds with helpfulness and grace.
 I am a [strong proponent of the latter](//beesbuzz.biz/7502).

 PonyORM's API is also significantly more Pythonic, and rather than abusing operator overloads for clever query building purposes, it abuses Python's AST functionality to parse *actual Python expressions* into SQL queries.
 Seriously, [look at this explanation of it](https://stackoverflow.com/questions/16115713/how-pony-orm-does-its-tricks) and tell me that isn't just *amazing*.